Bill Snyder Family Football Stadium: Vanier Football Complex

-In 2015, Kansas State opened it's new team complex on the north end of the stadium, replacing the previous structure that served as the team's home since 1988.
+In 2015, Kansas State opened its new team complex on the north end of the stadium, replacing the previous structure that served as the team's home since 1988.
 The building is home to all football operational units including staff offices, strength and conditioning, training and recovery, locker rooms, equipment, and even a player lounge with a barber shop.
 Vanier also provides space for many other arms of the athletic department including key the athletic department's administration and the Student-Athlete Enhancement Center, a designated space for K-State student athletes that provides academic and counseling services.

 After the 2016 football season more upgrade projects were launched including the installation of new limestone field wall to replace existing metal barriers, updated audio systems, and a new videoboard in the northeast corner of the field to mirror the unit installed the year prior.
 This project also saw the completion of the 'Northeast Connector' which completed the concourse loop in its entirety and was the first time in the stadiums history.
 A dedicated seating area was also constructed for the Pride of Wildcat Land Marching Band in the northeast corner of the stadium relocating them from the middle of the student section in Section 26.
 As of 2022 the band is officially returning to Section 26 in an effort to enhance gameday experience.
 All of the seating materials for this addition were provided by Hanson Sports, Inc. The expansion joint systems were supplied by EMSEAL Joint Systems, Ltd.

 Shamrock Zone

-In September 2021 K-State unveiled the Shamrock Zone a 13,500 square-foot club space that offers a unique gameday experience of 318 club seats, 10 loge boxes, and 10 suites that span the south end of Bill Snyder Family Stadium while providing an enhanced lounge area to be utilized for volleyball and men's and women's basketball games.
+In September 2021 K-State unveiled the Shamrock Zone, a 13,500-square-foot club space that offers a unique gameday experience of 318 club seats, 10 loge boxes, and 10 suites that span the south end of Bill Snyder Family Stadium while providing an enhanced lounge area to be utilized for volleyball and men's and women's basketball games.

 Other improvements as a part of this project include extending Bramlage Coliseum entrances at the NW and NE points of entry, which adds 4,500 square feet of new concourse to Bramlage, as well as faster access.
 A new dining terrace has been constructed on the north end of the Bramlage Coliseum arena that will be utilized for upcoming men's and women's basketball seasons.
 2 additional videoboards were installed in the southeast and southwest corners of the stadium to match the two installed in 2015 and 2016 respectively, and replaced the singular board that had been the primary video screen for years prior.

 The Shamrock Zone was a $50 million project that began in February 2019.
 Funding for this project was raised through philanthropic gifts by donors and friends of K-State Athletics.
 No University or state funds were used in the construction of this facility.
 The project began prior to the COVID pandemic and stayed on budget and on schedule through the pandemic.